All Episodes

 dan friesen

-And the reason that that helps is because CO2, you give off whenever you speak.
+And the reason that that helps is because CO2 you give off whenever you speak.

 jordan holmes

-Oh, we're gonna do science now.
+Oh, we're going to do science now.

-We're gonna do science.
+We're going to do science.

 dan friesen